 Nick: Indianapolis SSAT course instructor

-...with the students you are teaching.
+...spring of knowledge to better students education.
+You need to build relationships with the students you are teaching.
 My goal is to not only teach students the appropriate knowledge they need to know to succeed in their future, but to build relationships with them that will stay with them throughout their educational career.
-I still talk to teachers that influenced me the most during elementary school and I hope to have the same impact on students whether I am actually teaching them, or just tutoring them.
+I still talk to teachers that influenced me the most during elementary school and I hope to have the same impact on...

 Education & Certification